 “There had always been a professional and mutual respect between us.

-“Yesterday, was an absolute tragedy, and as tough as it is right now for myself, I can only imagine how difficult the past 24 hours has been for Dwight’s family.
+“Yesterday was an absolute tragedy, and as tough as it is right now for myself, I can only imagine how difficult the past 24 hours have been for Dwight’s family.

 “My heart bleeds for his three children and his beautiful partner.
 I have spoken to the family and given my deepest condolences.

 The boxing community has lost a truly great person.
 I have lost a mate.

 “I appreciate all the messages of support that I have been receiving from family, friends, media, and the boxing community.